 Division of Marital Assets

 Georgia is an equitable distribution state.
 This means that marital assets and debts will be split according to what is equitable, fair, and just to both parties.
 There are many factors that impact the determination.
 Speaking with an attorney when facing divorce is essential to protecting your rights and interests.
-If you need an experienced attorney to guide you in making informed decisions on your legal matter, contact South Atlanta Family Law.
+The first step in any asset division case is identifying what qualifies as marital property and what is considered separate property.
+Marital property includes most assets and debts acquired during the marriage—real estate, vehicles, savings, investments, retirement plans, and more.
+Separate property may include anything owned before the marriage or received as an individual gift or inheritance.

 Dividing a Marital Estate in Georgia